bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 In our clean architecture, EF Core typically lives in the infrastructure layer as the concrete implementation of your repository interfaces.

 1. Add NuGet package `Npgsql.EntityFrameworkCore.PostgreSQL` to `Wintermute.Infrastructure`
 2. Define and initialise the `DbContext` in [Wintermute.Infrastructure/ApplicationDbContext.cs](https://github.com/bm4cs/PragmaticCleanArchitecture/blob/master/source/Bookify/src/Bookify.Infrastructure/ApplicationDbContext.cs) as `public sealed class ApplicationDbContext : DbContext, IUnitOfWork { }`.
-Interestly DbContext already satisfies the `IUnitOfWork` contract out of the box.
+Interestly `DbContext` already satisfies the `IUnitOfWork` contract out of the box, and can literally be injected as the `IUnitOfWork` implementation `services.AddScoped<IUnitOfWork>(sp => sp.GetRequiredService<ApplicationDbContext>());`
 3. Parse the DB connection string from config and bind it to `DbContext` using the database specific driver, in this case `services.AddDbContext<ApplicationDbContext>(options => options.UseNpgsql(connectionString));`.
 4. Database specific tweaks.
 In the case of PostgreSQL it is common practice to always use snake casing name for tables.
 Add NuGet package `EFCore.NamingConventions`, which adds a `UseSnakeCaseNamingConvention` extension method to the `DbContextOptionsBuilder`.